Skip to Content

 That sad fate had already happened to far too many of Hawaii’s endemic birds.
 Luckily, the Nēnē was saved just in time.
 In 1967, additional help came in the form of the Nēnē being added to the Federal List of Endangered Species.

-Facts about The Hawaiian Goose
+Facts about The Hawaii State Bird

 • The Hawaiian Goose isn’t the only goose species to have lived in the Hawaiian archipelago.
 Based on fossil evidence, several other large, flightless waterfowl species are also believed to have occurred in Hawaii.
 Sadly, all became extinct, most or all likely after the first people arrived on Hawaii.